JacksonFA/node-basics/README.md

 ### Running the project...

-After clone the repo, with node v20.10 run:
+After clone the repo, inside of module-01 and with node v20.10 run:

 - `npm install`
 - `npm run dev`